catchamonkey/phighcharts/README.md

 A PHP library for the Highcharts JavaScript charting library

 ##What does it do?
-The library extends the functionality by adding such useful tools as
+Along with providing a nice OOP interface to create your charts, it also extends the functionality by adding such useful tools as

 ###Adding a colour to be used by a certain key of data
 This will ensure that the same colour is used consistently for data with the same key